 Millennials get a bad rap.
-We’re called loud and opinionated, lazy and entitled … the list goes on.
-And employers seem wary of hiring us, especially given reports about our low-loyalty, making it hard to find the right job.
-As a Millennial employee, I have experienced the backlash of these assumptions, but I think a lot of our negative press misses the point: Our opinions may challenge your dealership, but we want to bring our passion for change and innovation to the workplace!
+They're called loud and opinionated, lazy and entitled … the list goes on.
+And employers seem wary of hiring them, especially given reports about their low-loyalty, making it hard to find the right job.
+NCM's Millennial employees have experienced the backlash of these assumptions, but some believe that a lot of their negative press misses the point: Their opinions may challenge your dealership, but they want to bring their passion for change and innovation to the workplace!

 And it’s going to happen.
-The truth is that we are the future of business, and by the year 2020 Millennials will make up 50% of the world’s workforce.
-Here are a few suggestions I have to help your dealership retain your talented Millennial employees and embrace the cutting edge ideas that they bring with them.
+The truth is that Millennials are the future of business, and by the year 2020 they will make up 50% of the world’s workforce.
+Here are a few suggestions NCM has to help your dealership retain your talented Millennial employees and embrace the cutting edge ideas that they bring with them.

-Pay us fairly and give us room to grow
+Pay them fairly and give them room to grow

 Fair pay and growth opportunities are paramount to the retention of Millennials.
-As a group, we expect to progress in your company—and achieve leadership roles—faster than Gen X or older groups.
-When we don’t achieve this, we leave.
-A business’s failure to offer advancement results in costly and constant turnover.
+As a group, they expect to progress in your company—and achieve leadership roles—faster than Gen X or older groups.
+When they don’t achieve this, they leave.
+A business’s failure to offer advancement results is costly and causes constant turnover.
 While it may seem easier to take the cheapest route, there are many employers out there who will provide fair compensation and a clear career path, and Millennials are eager to find them.

 Embrace social media in all aspects of business

-I’d say that Millennials have a deep desire or, more appropriately, a need to let our voice be heard and share our views.
-(Why do you think we’re so active on social media?)
+We'd say that Millennials have a deep desire or, more appropriately, a need to let their voices be heard and share their views.
+(Why do you think they're so active on social media?)

 A few ways to encourage this are:

-- Give us opportunities to lead in roles that bring active change to the company, such as seats on committees and inclusion in forums.
+- Give them opportunities to lead in roles that bring active change to the company, such as seats on committees and inclusion in forums.

-- Listen to us and be open to ideas!
+- Listen to them and be open to ideas!
 Just because something has been done a certain way for an extended amount of time does not mean that it is the most effective or efficient way to keep doing things.
-Use our creativity to advance your business.
+Use their creativity to advance your business.

-- Allow us to be creative by embracing technology.
+- Allow them to be creative by embracing technology.